Esri/react-arcgis/readme.md

 ```
 ![webmap](https://user-images.githubusercontent.com/16542714/27751438-26e02b78-5d91-11e7-8e5d-9198cd390e57.jpg)

-If you want to change the style of the `Map` or `Scene`, pass a style object into the Map or Scene's props:
+If you want to change the style of the `Map` or `Scene`, just give it a class:

 ```js
 import * as React from 'react';